ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 {:.center .transparent}
 | ![Before](/images/blog/eoan/indicators-before.png) | ![After](/images/blog/eoan/indicators-after.png)
-| **Before** 💩 | **After** 🤩
+| **Before** :poop: | **After** :heart_eyes:

-However, it turned out some of the bugs were due to the icons 🎨 themselves.
+However, it turned out some of the bugs were due to the icons :art: themselves.
-Over 💯 icons have been refactored 🖌️️ to correct their resolutions or aspect ratio; as a result the panel and indicators both scale correctly.
+Over :100: icons have been refactored :paintbrush:️ to correct their resolutions or aspect ratio; as a result the panel and indicators both scale correctly.

 A race condition that could result in **two network status icons being displayed is fixed**, and **when connected via VPN, lock icons are now overlayed on the Network Indicator**.
-The battery 🔋 indicator is improved and now has a larger **charging symbol while charging**.
+The battery :battery: indicator is improved and now has a larger **charging symbol while charging**.

 We've **added the Date/Time Indicator and integrated it with MATE Desktop